Marguerite Bellanger, Mistress of Napoleon III, Emperor of the French

 Napoleon III at the Battle of Sedan by Wilhelm Camphausen; Credit – Wikipedia

 In July 1870, France entered the Franco-Prussian War.
 Without significant allied support, and with unprepared and limited forces, the French army was quickly defeated.
 Louis-Napoleon was captured at the Battle of Sedan and surrendered on September 1, 1870.
 As word reached Paris, the Third Republic was declared on September 4, 1870, ending, for the last time, the French monarchy.
 Louis-Napoleon was held by the Prussians in a castle in Wilhelmshöhe, near Kassel until peace was established between France and Germany.
 He was released in March 1871 and quickly went into exile.
-Arriving in England on March 20, 1871, Napoleon and his family settled at Camden Place, a large country house in Chislehurst, England where he lived until his death in 1873.
+Arriving in England on March 20, 1871, Napoleon and his family settled at Camden Place, a large country house in Chislehurst, England where he lived until he died in 1873.
 With Louis-Napoleon’s exile, his affair with Marguerite ended.
 In 1872, she married William Kulbach, Baronet, a Captain in the British Army and the couple lived in England and France.
 When Louis-Napoleon died in 1873, Marguerite went to England to mourn him.

 Marguerite Bellanger, aged 48, died on November 23, 1886, at the Château de Villeneuve-sous-Dammartin, near Meaux, France.
 Her funeral was held at the Church of Saint-Pierre-de-Chaillot in Paris and she was buried in Montparnasse Cemetery in Paris.
 Her only child Charles Leboeuf had a military career and died in Paris on December 7, 1941.
 He was buried with his mother.